restrepo/BSM-Submodules/README.md

  `CATEGORY+MODEL`

-based in the predefined blocks in the fermion/scalars multiplets files. __Explore the branchs__!
+based in the predefined blocks in the fermion/scalars multiplets files. __Explore the branches__!

 Implemened CATEGORY's:

 - SM: Explore SARAH feautures
 - SimplifiedDM: Simplified Dark Matter Models
 - radinert:  Models with radiative neutrino masses and dark matter candidates with SM + Z2-odd particles
+- B-L: $B-L$ models

 Each implemented model have a notebook in BSM dir: